Request Manager

 Context Name & Route Versioning

-Route Versioning (where you include a version indicator such as /v1/ or /v2/ into the URI via the Context Name field) is generally considered to be a clear and concise mechanism for the API user to ensure they are consuming the correct API version and to reference the correct documentation.
 In this way, you can expose multiple versions of an API on the same GLU.Engine until such time as ‘legacy’ versions are ready to be deprecated at which time you can simply remove that version from the config.
 In such cases, it is advisable to include a Handler to return a 30x HTTP Response Code with an appropriate Error Message to advise any system that attempts to connect to a deprecated API version that that version is no longer in use.

 As an alternative to Route Versioning is to include the versioning in the Header information.
+This article provides some further insight into the topic of API Version Controls.
+See article on versioning

 Method